fauresystems/python-ws-algo/README.md

     * surface and weight of plates
     * compute for each plate
     * compute for plate families
+2. create results with naive Pandas algorithm
-2. code in SQL (SQLite)
+3. code in SQL (SQLite)
-3. code with Pandas
+4. code with Pandas optimized algorithm
-4. code with Numpy arrays
+5. code with Numpy arrays
-5. code with pure Python objects (or dicts)
+6. code with pure Python objects (or dicts)
-6. code with Cython
+7. code with Cython